venkataraokadari/conversational-agent-application-starter-kit/README.md

     Robert,GiveName
     I want to look up movie stars,LookupActors

-Next, we need to acquire any additional information required to complete the user's request.
+Next, we need to acquire any additional information that is required to complete the user's request.
 To do this, we rely on the Dialog service.
-The Dialog service will track and store information obtained during the conversation until we have all the information required to complete the task.
-In the case of our application, it's searching for a movie, an arctor or a director.
+The Dialog service tracks and stores information obtained during the conversation until we have all the information required to complete the task.
+In the case of this application, it's searching for a movie, an actor, or a director.

 ### When to use this pattern
  * You need to perform a task that requires user input and you want to mimic a conversation